Harsh-Sanklecha/Public-Transport-Management-System-IBM-Hack-2020/README.md

 # Public Transport Management System

-Public Transport Management System is a mobile application made using flutter (A cross platform framework).The main objective of this application is to build a platform for integrated monitoring and passenger information servives.
+Public Transport Management System is a mobile application made using flutter (A cross platform framework).The main objective of this application is to build a platform for integrated monitoring and passenger information services.

 ## Introduction